Sadik Baş

-Sadik Baş (born 11 May 1994) is a Turkish professional footballer who plays as a winger for Tuzlaspor.
+Sadik Baş (born 11 May 1994) is a Turkish professional footballer who plays as a winger for TFF 2.
+Lig club Kahramanmaraş İstiklalspor.

 Professional career

 Baş is a youth product of the youth academies of Hüdavendigar Dikkaldırımspor, Makospor, Burgazspor, Bursa Nilüferspor and Mudanyaspor.
 He began his senior career with Bursa Nilüferspor in 2013, and followed that up with stints with Tuzlaspor and Eyüpspor in the TFF Second League.
 On 3 June 2021, signed his first professional contract with Hatayspor.
 He made his professional debut with Hatayspor in a 2–1 Süper Lig loss to Galatasaray on 23 August 2021.